noamhod/ReadCAENGeco/README.md

 If you can only run on windows, the points below describe how to do this.

 - Install VirtualBox
+- Download Ubuntu iso (which has a corresponding ROOT version)
 - Create a new image and install Ubuntu
 - after installing Ubuntu
     - get ROOT from the main repository...